 Continuing to learn.
 Even more than physical health, mental sharpness (such as memory and the ability to make decisions) is the most likely predictor of independence among people in their 90s and over 100 years of age, according to a JAMA article.
 Researchers say that some deterioration in cognitive function is inevitable as we age but that building a brain “reserve,” or extra brain power, can offset part of this decline.
 Mental activity builds your brain’s reserve.
-Be a lifelong learner by taking challenging classes… reading and discussing difficult material… and exposing yourself to new and provocative ideas.
+Be a lifelong learner by taking challenging classes…reading and discussing difficult material…and exposing yourself to new and provocative ideas.
 All of these activities increase connections among brain cells.

 Exercising.
 The more exercise you do, the better.
 A study conducted at King’s College London in England found that physically active people have healthier cells than those who don’t exercise.
-Researchers found that exercise lengthened telomeres, the tips of chromosomes, which usually shorten with aging.
+Researchers found that exercise lengthened telomeres, the tips of DNA strands, which usually shorten with aging.
 Recommendation: If you are not physically active, start by walking for 10 minutes daily.
 Gradually build up speed, time and distance over a few weeks or months.

-Getting enough — but not too much — sleep.
+Getting enough—but not too much—sleep.
 Seven hours of sleep nightly is the amount most strongly associated with longevity.
 Getting less sleep — or more — is associated with shorter life spans.
 People who sleep less than five hours don’t give their bodies enough time for physiological recovery, and that may lead to metabolic dysfunction.
 Metabolic dysfunction also can result from habitually sleeping for more than eight hours.

 Maintaining a spiritual foundation.
 Having a spiritual foundation is associated with longer life.
 I find that my own spiritual foundation relieves stress.
 You can develop your inner life through prayer and/or meditation.